 Exempt means you do not have to meet the work rules.
-You are EXEMPT from the SNAP three-month time limit (ABAWD work rules) if:
+You are EXEMPT if you meet any one of the following criteria:

 - You are under age 18 or over 49 years old,

-- You are disabled and receiving a disability-based benefit such as SSI, MassHealth as disabled, VA disability benefits or EAEDC cash assistance,
+- You are disabled and receiving a disability-based benefit such as SSI, MassHealth as disabled, EAEDC cash assistance,

 - You are physically or mentally “unfit for work” – either permanently or temporarily – based on a statement from a health care provider,

-- You participate in a vocational rehabilitation program, a mental health program, or a drug or alcohol treatment program, or you are in a refugee training program run by the Office of Refugee Resettlement,
+- You participate in a vocational rehabilitation program, a mental health program, or a drug or alcohol treatment program, or you are in a refugee training program,

 - You are pregnant (any stage),

-- You are homeless (lacking a stable nighttime residence) or other criteria as established by DTA,
+- You are homeless based on criteria as established by DTA,

-- You live in the same household with a child under 18, even if not related to you (you do not need to be responsible for care for the child),
+- You live in the same household with a child under 18, even if not related to you,

-- You are responsible for the care of an incapacitated person or a child under 6, even if the incapacitated person or child does not live with you,
+- You are responsible for the care of an incapacitated person or a child under age 6, even you don’t live with them,

-- You receiving unemployment insurance or waiting for your unemployment claim to be approved,
+- You are receiving unemployment benefits or waiting for your unemployment claim to be approved,

 - You work 30 hours per week or earn (at a job or through self-employment) at least $217.50 per week in gross (pre-tax) income ($217.50 is 30 times the current federal minimum wage of $7.25/hour) OR